Cratis/Specifications/README.md

 This project represents a way to do Specification by Example - BDD style inspired by the conciseness of [Machine.Specifications](https://github.com/machine/machine.specifications).

-It supports for XUnit and NUnit frameworks for testing.
+It has support for XUnit and NUnit frameworks for testing.

 Packages: